hunter-teacher-cert/currdev_unit_plan-java-party/README.md

 -Students may receive support in tutoring on Mondays and Thursdays from 3:30-4:30 in 131 or on Zoom at URL -Students may email the teacher to request a code skeleton for added support.

+Standard:  9-12.CT.4 - Implement a program using a combination of student-defined and third-party functions to organize the computation.
 Java Lab 3 - December:  Dice
 Textbook Reading:  pp. 61-86
 AP CSA Lite Lab 3 - Standard:  The program allows the user to roll two six-sided dice.
 The AI also rolls two six-sided dice.
 The winner gets one victory point.
 The first player to earn three victory points is the Dice Champion!
 At least one method with at least one parameter is defined and called in the program, and there is at least one example of sequencing, selection, and iteration.